ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-chat-app-using-onnxruntime/3-build-onnxruntime-generate-api.md

 ### Build for Android CPU

 The Ninja generator needs to be used to build on Windows for Android.
-Run the following command:
+Make sure JAVA_HOME is set before running the following command:

 ```bash
 python -m pip install requests